Team1WasTakenHWU/F28WP/README.md

 This project is a multiplayer game made using HTML, CSS and Javascript.

 TEAM MEMBERS:
-George Amos
+George Amos,
-Alexander Chalmers-Bugueño
+Alexander Chalmers-Bugueño,
-Jake Paterson
+Jake Paterson,
-Adam Dwyer
+Adam Dwyer,
-Callum O'Flaherty
+Callum O'Flaherty.